First, what is wolt

 Introduction

-As part of my work in Wolt's customer service in Israel, I encounter many inquiries that arise, among other things, from customer frustration with the deliveries they make.
-One of the frequent and recurring inquiries I receive relates to the replacement and removal of products from the shopping cart in supermarkets and food stores, a problem that, from my experience, stems from part of the process as it currently is in the product.
-In this case study, I will characterize the problem, the customers, and suggest a characteristic solution with the use of better UX writing.
+As part of my work in customer service for Wolt in Israel, I handle many inquiries that stem from customer frustration with their orders.
+One of the most frequent and recurring issues relates to the replacement or removal of products from shopping carts for supermarket and grocery orders.
+From my experience, this problem is caused by a flaw in the product's current process.
+In this case study, I will define the problem, characterize the users, and propose a solution that uses improved UX writing.

 Heading 6